Physical Education - Human Performance (Master of Science in Education)

 Application Deadlines

-Application Materials Required for the MSE in Physical Education - Human Performance
+Application Materials Required for the MSE in Physical Education with a Concentration in Human Performance

-All of the following documents must be submitted to Graduate Admissions to be considered for admission:
+Applicants for a master’s degree education program must submit all of the following documentation to Graduate Admissions to be considered for admission:

 Graduate Admissions